Ezequiel Duran Preview, Player Props: Rangers vs. Twins

-On Saturday, Ezequiel Duran (.313 slugging percentage in past 10 games, with zero home runs) and the Texas Rangers face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 7:15 PM ET.
+On Sunday, Ezequiel Duran (.400 on-base percentage in past 10 games, 62 points above season-long percentage) and the Texas Rangers face the Minnesota Twins, whose starting pitcher will be Bailey Ober.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Twins.
+He had a one-hit performance in his last game (1-for-3) against the Twins.

 Ezequiel Duran Game Info & Props vs. the Twins